Mixd/mixd-wp-plugin-boilerplate/README.md

-# mixd-wp-plugin-boilerplate
-Boilerplate for WordPress plugins
+# Mixd WordPress Plugin Boilerplate
+This repository contains the barebones foundations for building a WordPress plugin.

+Please feel free to submit issues if you have ideas or suggestions on how we can improve.